-During summer 2017, three of the biggest contracts in NBA history were signed.
-Each surpassed the $40-million-per-season bar, breaking the NBA salary record twice.
+In recent years, the biggest contracts in NBA history have been signed.
+Three of which have even surpassed the $40-million-per-season bar, breaking the NBA salary record twice.
 This is just the latest example of how, in the current century, professional athletes’ salaries have exploded to unprecedented levels, sparking a debate on whether they deserve them.

-Here are three reasons why they warrant such high salaries and three reasons why they don’t:
+Here are three reasons why professional athletes warrant such high salaries and three reasons why they don’t:

 3 Reasons Why Professional Athletes’ Salaries Are Fair